 Across the street from Bishop’s Palace is the current location of the House of Waterford Crystal.
 Whenever I mention my visit to Waterford, people always ask as if I visited Waterford Crystal.
 They may not know much about Waterford, but they certainly know the finest crystal comes from here.

 The original Waterford Crystal was in business from 1783 to 2009, before its parent company went into receivership.
-The city of Waterford intervened, and in 2010, Waterford Crystal reopened in a new location on The Mall.
+The city of Waterford intervened, and in 2010, the House of Waterford Crystal reopened in a new location on The Mall.

 This new location melts over 750 tons of crystal a year.
 Guided tours of the factory are available, with the blowing room being a huge attraction.
 Amidst high heat, noise and bustling activity, you’ll see hot molten crystal taking shape with two-hundred years of know-how.
 The craftsmen are meticulous in their work.
 Each piece must pass six stringent inspections.
 If a piece is not considered being first quality, it is rejected, smashed and sent back to the furnace for re-melting.

 At the end of the tour, treat yourself to something from the store, which has the world’s largest single collection of Waterford Crystal.